google/wuffs/doc/glossary.md

 types are *a* way to implement [bounds checking](/doc/note/bounds-checking.md), but they're not the only way.
 Wuffs does not use them.

+#### Effect

+An extension of the type system, applied to functions.
+Wuffs has three effect
+categories: pure, impure and coroutine.
+Pure means that the function has no side effects - it does not change any observable state.
+The other two categories may have side effects, with [coroutines](/doc/note/coroutines.md) also being able to suspend and resume.

+Impure functions are marked with a `!` at their definition and at call sites.
+Coroutines are similarly marked, with a `?`.
+Pure functions have no mark.

 #### Fact

 A boolean expression (e.g. `x > y`) that happens to be true at a given point in a program.
 See the [facts](/doc/note/facts.md) note for more details.

+#### Flick

+A unit of time.
+One [flick](https://github.com/OculusVR/Flicks) (frame-tick) is `1 / 705_600_000` of a second.

 #### Interval Arithmetic